The Jackson Herald: Herman Abner Buffington

-After returning to the United States, he met Helen Toles and they soon got married 1949.
-Mr. Buffington used the GI Bill as an opportunity to enroll in the Carrol Lynn School of Business and the Rome branch of the University of Georgia.
-After his graduation, he worked for Vic's Goodyear Tire, Bradshaw Tire Company, the Celanese Cooperation and Peppered Mfg Company.

-His first real Job in Journalism was with the Summerville News in Northwest Georgia, where he worked alongside his wife as an advertising and circulation director.
-Subsequently, after working for The Summerville News, he launched MainStreetNewspapers Inc. and served as the director of the Georgia Press association (1982–1985).

 Due to his deteriorating health, he was later forced to retire from the newspaper business.
 Mr. Buffington still retained his presidential position even though his sons took over the daily operations of the company.

+Recently

+On 1 January 2017, the Commerce News was assimilated into the Jackson Herald to create a single paper.
+As of 2019 The Jackson Herald is one of several newspapers run by the still family-owned MainStreet Newspapers, Inc.

 Coverage

 The Jackson Herald covers Jackson County.
 Which includes the towns of Jefferson, Commerce, Pendergrass, Nicholson, Maysville, Arcade and Talmo in Georgia.
-The Newspaper currently has a circulation estimate of 7,446 copies.
+The newspaper currently has a circulation estimate of 7,446 copies.
 It is published once a week, on Wednesday.